DCAN-Labs/cdni-brain/docs/pipelines.md

     * `-p`/`--nuisance-regressors` : default is "auto" which means 36P is selected

-    * `--motion-filter-type` : filter to apply to the motion parameters.
-If this is set to a value other than “none”, then the following parameters are also required.
+    * `--motion-filter-type` : required parameter to filter to apply to the motion parameters.
+Recommended to use the notch option.

         * `--band-stop-min` : Required for "notch" or "lp" choice